Gurimarie/Memory-game/README.md

 ## Issues overcome

+### Instructions for playing
-Gameinstructions have been added as a modal, overlaying the whole page.
+Instructions for playing the game have been added as a modal, overlaying the whole page.
 This option has been chosen, in order to be able to explain the game, without having a lot of tekst on the page.
 The modal is triggered by clicking the question-mark-button on the top right.

+### Media-query
+Added a media-query to to scale main headline (h1) well beth for smaller and larger devicer.

+### Several right answers
 What if two equations on the board have same answer?
 The check-answer must do the calculation, and not just look for pairs, otherwise a right answer may be rejected because it is not the right pair.